dsnoeijer/angular/aio/content/guide/upgrade.md

 Since you're going to be writing Angular code in TypeScript, it makes sense to bring in the TypeScript compiler even before you begin upgrading.

-You'll also start to gradually phase out the Bower package manager in favor of NPM, installing all new dependencies using NPM, and eventually removing Bower from the project.
+You are also going to start gradually phasing out the Bower package manager in favor of Node Package Manager (NPM).
+You are going to install all new dependencies using NPM, and eventually removing Bower from the project.

 Begin by installing TypeScript to the project.